 Dawn Strong, Editor at Style Me Pretty

 Working alongside founder Abby Larson and an amazing team of crazy talented and creative people, Dawn Strong’s lifelong obsession with weddings is now her dream job as an Editor at Style Me Pretty.
 She has written and published thousands of weddings and events over the years.
 Launched in 2007, Style Me Pretty received more than 16 million page views per month, 1.4 million unique, and has become a true mainstay in both the weddings and publishing industries.
+Blogging has become something many people love to do, even if it is just for a fun.
+What is always needed is reliable web hosting.
+If this is something you are currently on the lookout for then it might be worth going to hostiserver homepage.

 Rebecca Crumley, Weddings Photo Editor at The Knot